Dil Chahta Hai: Casting

 The casting process underwent several iterations.
 Farhan Akhtar initially approached Akshaye Khanna for the role of Akash Malhotra.
-However, upon Aamir Khan's interest in portraying Akash instead of the more reserved Siddharth "Sid" Sinha, Khanna graciously agreed to switch roles, taking on the character of Sid.
+However, upon Aamir Khan's interest in portraying Akash instead of the more reserved Siddharth "Sid" Sinha, Khanna agreed to switch roles, taking on the character of Sid.

 Saif Ali Khan was cast as Sameer Mulchandani, a role he found closely aligned with his own personality.
 Preity Zinta joined the cast as Shalini, Akash's love interest, after a screen test and preparation period of three and a half months.
 Sonali Kulkarni was selected to play Pooja, Sameer's eventual fiancée.
 Dimple Kapadia was cast as Tara Jaiswal, a middle-aged, alcoholic interior designer and divorcée, marking her first on-screen pairing with a significantly younger actor.
 Kapadia reportedly insisted that Farhan Akhtar address her by name rather than as "aunty" during the shoot.

 Zoya Akhtar oversaw the casting process, ensuring a cohesive ensemble that could authentically portray the film's themes of friendship and personal evolution.